NtinosNG/Namecheap-DDNS-Client/README.md

 sudo systemctl start ncddns.service
 ```

-Great, now if everything was sucessful and you didn't get any errors, if you run:
+Great, now if everything was successful and you didn't get any errors, if you run:

 ```
 sudo systemctl status ncddns.service